mmcnicol/presentations/java/enterprise/cdi.md

 ## events

-events can be synchronous or asynchronous.
+CDI events can be synchronous or asynchronous.

 synchronous:
 ```